 What is the Student Health Insurance Plan Enroll-Waive process?

 Annually, all students must enroll or waive health insurance coverage under the Bates Student Health Insurance Plan.
 The Bates Student Health Insurance Plan is compliant with the Affordable Care Act (the ACA).
 In order to waive the Bates SHIP, students must have comprehensive health insurance coverage that is considered to be “comparable coverage.”

-The Enroll – Waive process for students returning for the fall semester opens in June and closes on August 26, 2022.
+The Enroll – Waive process for students returning for the fall semester opens on June 13, 2022 and closes on August 26, 2022.
 The Health Insurance Enroll – Waive process is accessed through Garnet Gateway and administered by the Wellfleet Insurance Group.
 To complete this process, click on the Student Health Insurance Plan (SHIP) under the To-Do List on Garnet Gateway.
 This process is completed annually during the summer.

 Students who do not complete the Enroll-Waive process by the appropriate date listed above will be automatically enrolled in the SHIP and charged the premium.